H.R. 6182: Find It Early Act

 Why it matters

-The imaging list is also wider than many current coverage rules.
-The bill names 2D and 3D mammograms, breast ultrasound, breast MRI, molecular breast imaging, and contrast-enhanced mammography, plus other technologies recognized by current clinical guidelines.
+It's broader than a routine mammogram.
+The bill names 2D and 3D mammograms, breast ultrasound, breast MRI, molecular breast imaging, and contrast-enhanced mammography, plus newer technologies that clinical guidelines recognize.

 H.R.
 6182 Bill Summary